-To begin with, this is a device found on most any decent quality dive watch except for those providing the same feature electronically by computer, instead of by mechanical means.
+Basically a rotating bezel is a simple device found on most any decent quality dive watch except for those providing the same feature electronically by computer, instead of by mechanical means.
 It can also be found on watches not specifically made for diving, where it usually serves only as an event timer, and not so much as a safety device.

-To be precise, it is the relatively large, usually metal, ring that encircles the crystal covering the watch face.
-It generally has the same indicators or tic marks for minutes as the watch, with actual numerals designating each ten minute increment.
-It also has a pointer mark at the zero position to indicate a starting point.
+The bezel itself is the large ring that encircles the crystal covering the watch face.
+It usually has numerals at ten minute increments with tic marks in-between.
+Also there is a pointer mark at the zero position to indicate a starting point.

-There are several ways to utilize it for different dive profiles, but most often, itís used to time the whole dive.
+Depending on your dive profile there are several ways to use it but most often it’s used to time the entire dive.
 You align the bezel pointer with the minute hand at the start of your dive, and can tell at a glance how much time is left before having to ascend.
 The safety feature of the bezel lies in its being unidirectional or one-way.

-It can only be turned counter-clockwise Ė opposite the direction the hands are moving.
+Also important is it can only be turned counter-clockwise – opposite the direction the hands are moving.
 That means if the bezel gets bumped hard enough to rotate, it will show a longer elapsed time, causing the diver to automatically err on the side of caution.
-By believing time is up and ascending earlier, they will avoid being fooled into staying down too long thinking they still had plenty of time left.
+It’s obviously better to believe their time is up and ascend early rather than stay down too long thinking there is plenty of time left.

-On a dive watch, a good rotating bezel will be easy to read, and fit snug enough so as to require a slight effort to turn it.
-There should be internal indents which cause the bezel to ratchet as itís turned and allow it to ďcatchĒ, aligning the pointer to precisely wherever the minute hand is pointing.
-Of course it must only rotate counterclockwise, and should also be knurled or notched around the outer edge so itís easy to grasp and turn in water or with gloves.
+A good elapsed time bezel will be easy to read, and fit snug enough so as to require a slight effort to turn it.
+There should be internal indents which cause the bezel to ratchet as it’s turned and allow it to “catch”, aligning the pointer to precisely wherever the minute hand is pointing.
+Again, it must only rotate counterclockwise, and have knurled or notched edges making it easy to grasp even with gloves on underwater.